a brief review by Jeffrey Overstreet

 Alien 3 was one of the most frustrating sequels ever made, filled with pretentious and empty religiosity, as well as killing off characters we’d come to know and love in the previous film.
 And now we were so well acquainted with the aliens’ ugliness that director David Fincher was challenged to try and scare us with something new.
 But the script he had in front of him worked too hard to disturb us, and focused far more on “gross-out” than “think about it.”

 Even these extreme measures fail to rejuvenate the franchise.
 And when an experimental genetic experiment births a new alien/Ripley mutant, the result is the most ridiculous creature I’ve seen in several years of monster movies.
-The thing, which appeals to the same sympathies that we have for the classic Frankenstein, fails utterly to make us care about it.
+The creature’s role in the story should kindle the same sympathies that made us care about the classic Frankenstein monster: The poor, pathetic monster, produced by the evils of humankind, wreaking havoc because it can’t help itself!
+But alas, this monster fails utterly to make us care.
 What began as the most menacing movie monster of all has evolved into a whining oaf that looks its been dipped in a vat of Cream of Wheat.

 How the mighty have fallen.